Ron Blair: Biography

-Blair's father was a Navy man, so the family relocated every few years throughout the United States as well as within Japan and Hong Kong.
+Blair's father served in the Navy.
+As such, the family relocated every few years throughout the United States; they also travelled within Japan and Hong Kong.
 As a teenager in Japan, Ron was in a locally famous rock band.
-But it was the music scenes in Macon, Georgia, and Gainesville, Florida, where Blair felt most at home.
+However, it was the music scenes in Macon, Georgia, and Gainesville, Florida where Blair felt most at home.
 In Gainesville, Blair was a member of the band RGF.
 His sister is Janice Blair, a singer who was married to Gregg Allman from 1973 to 1975.

 Career

-Blair eventually moved to Los Angeles, and there teamed up with fellow Gainesville musicians Mike Campbell, Benmont Tench and Stan Lynch.
+Blair eventually moved to Los Angeles.
+It was in L.A. where he teamed up with fellow Gainesville musicians Mike Campbell, Benmont Tench and Stan Lynch.
 Campbell and Tench, along with Tom Petty, had been members of the popular Gainesville band Mudcrutch.
-Mudcrutch had relocated from Gainesville to Los Angeles, but subsequently broke up after being dropped from their record label.
+Mudcrutch had relocated from Gainesville to Los Angeles; the band subsequently broke up after being dropped from their record label.
 After the breakup, Tench recruited Campbell, Blair and Lynch to record demos in the hopes of getting a new record deal in Los Angeles.
-Meanwhile, Denny Cordell, president of Shelter Records, had kept Tom Petty on as a solo act, and Petty met up with his former bandmates and Floridians and asked if they would like to become his band.
+Meanwhile, Denny Cordell, president of Shelter Records, had kept Tom Petty on as a solo act.
+Petty met up with his former bandmates and Floridians and asked if they would like to become his band.
 They agreed, and soon became known as the Heartbreakers.
 Blair was the oldest member of the band.

 Blair went on to play with the band through its first four albums, Tom Petty and the Heartbreakers, You're Gonna Get It!, Damn the Torpedoes and Hard Promises.
-In the last couple of years of his first stint with the band, Blair was considering leaving and was not always available, thus being occasionally replaced with other bassists, including Donald "Duck" Dunn, on his last two albums.
+In the last couple of years of his first stint with the band, Blair was considering leaving and was not always available.
+Thus, he occasionally replaced with other bassists, including Donald "Duck" Dunn, on his last two albums.
 In spite of his departure in 1982, he would continue to make occasional guest appearances on studio albums all the way up to Southern Accents.

 He rejoined the Heartbreakers on March 18, 2002, to perform at the band's Rock and Roll Hall of Fame induction ceremony.
 The reunion led to Blair's return to the group for its 2002 summer tour.
 He helped finish The Last DJ album and was present for all subsequent albums and tours following the death of his replacement Howie Epstein.